 Families are able to log into the Family Portal and order lunch for their student(s).
 As soon as the order is submitted through Family Portal, it displays in FACTS SIS.
 If the order is changed in FACTS SIS, the change is immediately reflected on Family Portal.

-- Lunch orders for the following week are due by 11:59pm on the previous Thursday. - Lunch credits are not given. - Bottled water comes with each meal. - For lunches being delivered by parents for students, an unmanned table will be placed outside the office for drop off/pick up.
-NO third-party deliveries allowed (Grubhub, Door Dash, etc.). - Lunch Questions: Contact our Lunch Operations Coordinator.
+- Lunch orders for the following week are due by 11:59pm on the previous Thursday. - Lunch credits are not given. - Bottled water comes with each meal. - Lunch Questions: Contact our Lunch Operations Coordinator.